bitflow-run/done/readme.md

 ```
 # Run a container from the image:
+podman run --rm -it localhost/flowto-cloud/nvim --version

+# Run a container from the image:
 podman run --rm -it -v $(pwd):/ansible -v ~/.ssh/id_rsa:/root/id_rsa flowto-cloud/mino-client bash

 # Run a container from the image: